Leanne Wood: Controversies

 Following the poisoning of Sergei and Yulia Skripal in March 2018, the British government accused Russia of attempted murder.
 Wood said, "I don't trust the Tories on anything, so I'm afraid I can't take the Prime Minister's word on this".
 Wood's statement was criticised by the Welsh Conservative leader Andrew RT Davies as "beyond childish".

-After the Equality and Human Rights Commission reported on the UK Labour Party's issues with antisemitism in October 2020, concluding that the party had in some respects broken equality law, Wood approvingly retweeted two tweets on the subject from Jewish journalist Glenn Greenwald.
+After the Equality and Human Rights Commission reported on the UK Labour Party's allegations of antisemitism in October 2020, concluding that the party had in some respects broken equality law, Wood approvingly retweeted two tweets on the subject from Jewish journalist Glenn Greenwald.
 One of these stated "I've never seen a more flagrant, repellent and cynical exploitation of anti-Semitism in my life than its disgusting use to smear Corbyn because of a lack of alternatives for how to defeat him."
 Following criticism, Wood later deleted the tweets, whilst a Plaid spokesperson affirmed the party's support for the report.

 Policy development

 Wood has produced two major policy documents.
 In 2008, she published Making Our Communities Safer.
-Drawing on her four years’ previous experience as Plaid Cymru's Social Justice and Regeneration spokesperson and committee member, as well as her previous work as a Probation Officer, it argued for the criminal justice system in Wales to be devolved.
+Drawing on her four years' previous experience as Plaid Cymru's Social Justice and Regeneration spokesperson and committee member, as well as her previous work as a Probation Officer, it argued for the criminal justice system in Wales to be devolved.

 A Greenprint for the Valleys was published in 2011, in which Wood argued for a job creation programme aimed at regenerating the former coalfield areas of the valleys.
 It contains initiatives including: a Green Construction Skills College; implementing an integrated transport plan for the valleys; creating a land bank for renewable energy and food production; and a programme to renovate heritage buildings.
 It also suggests providing financial support for home energy efficiency measures and for setting up of green co-operatives.